The History Of The Stadium

 The 6,000 capacity Bill Shankly Kop was erected two years later behind the goal.
 The theme of naming the stands after past North End legends continued and the former wing half had his face etched into the design of the seats just like Sir Tom Finney had with his stand two years previously.
 This stand was later designated to away supporters

 With the stadium now two parts complete, plans were made and then subsequently implemented for the other end of the ground.
-The Alan Kelly stand is a complete parity for the Bill Shankly Kop, with the former goalkeeper's face depicted on the design of seats.
+The Alan Kelly Town End was a complete parity for the Bill Shankly Kop, with the former goalkeeper and record appearance maker’s face depicted on the design of seats.
 Completed in October 2001, the stand is recognised for housing a large section of North End's 'vocal' support.

 In 2004, Deepdale welcomed possibly the most prestigious and fitting landmark to honour the city and club's most famous son, Sir Tom Finney, with 'The Splash' statue.

 Located outside the former National Football Museum, the unique design is based around the photograph taken of Sir Tom in PNE's match at a flooded Stamford Bridge in 1954.
 Designed and built by Peter Hodkinson, the monument represents the iconic status Finney has at Deepdale with the Club taking the unprecedented step to honour a footballing legend in this capacity.

 The Walk of Fame was launched in December 2005 and commemorates players and supporters alike.
-Fans and residents of Preston have the opportunity to have their names and messages etched on bricks alongside that of PNE legends.
-Past themes have honoured players with over 300 appearances for the Club and the complete list of former managers.
+Fans and residents of Preston had the opportunity to have their names and messages etched on bricks alongside that of PNE legends.
+Past themes have honoured players with over 300 appearances for the club and the complete list of former managers.